michaelcastro/push-firebase-token/README.md

 # push-firebase-token
-New way to get the FCM token
+The intent of this project is to help getting the Firebase Cloud Message token.
+Describe [here](https://firebase.google.com/docs/cloud-messaging/migrate-v1).